claygilk/awk/README.md

 We then use some multiplication and `sprintf` to format the `avg` variable in a more human-friendly format.
 Lastly, we print out the two values we are interested in in the same order we printed our column names.

-Running this script () should produce the following output:
+Running this script (`awk -f homes-2.awk homes.csv`) should produce the following output:

 ```
 NumberOfRooms,AveragePrice